aherriot/aherriot.github.io/_work/loud.md

 ### June 2012 to August 2013

-Previously, I worked for LOUD Technologies, a concert speaker company, and I worked on software used to control speakers called EAW Resolution.
-The software was a combination of a venue modeling tool with speaker configuration and control.
+Previously, I worked for LOUD Technologies, a concert speaker company, on software used to control speakers called EAW Resolution.
+The software was a combination of a venue CAD modeling tool with speaker configuration and control.
 I worked in a team of three people doing a bit of everything, from front end GUI (Using Qt and OpenGl) to multi-threaded network programming and data simulation and modeling.

 It is difficult to show the work that I did in screenshots for the simulation and multi-threaded networking, but at least you can get a sense of the front end work that I did and the scope of the software.
 The first screenshot shows UVic Farquhar Auditorium modeled in the software.
-In the centre, you can see 6 speakers hung the software calculates the optimal position and setup for this hang position and shows the decibel level for the seating in the concert.
+In the centre, you can see 6 speakers hung the software calculates the optimal position and setup for this hang position and shows the decibel level heatmap for the seating in the concert.

 ![EAW Resolution Screenshot 1](/static/loud-screenshot1.png){:class="screenshot"}